-Maybe you’ve decided you’ve had enough with postponing planning for your financial future.
-And now you want to take charge of your retirement.
-But, the moment you picture yourself as an investor you face imposter syndrome and ask “why me?”
+You may have decided you’ve had enough of postponing planning for your financial future, and now you want to take charge of your retirement.

 What’s The Best Age To Start Investing?

-Before you invest your first dollar realize you’re in this journey alone.
+Before you invest your first dollar, realize you’re on this journey alone.

-Because there are people who’ll always be ahead of you.
-They either started investing earlier or are smarter investors (sad but true.)
+Some people always be ahead of you.
+They either started investing earlier or are more intelligent investors (sad but true.)
 Instead, focus only on yourself.

-In the investing world, the earlier you start the better.
-But, this is rarely the case.
-It’s not until it’s too late when people start investing.
+In the investing world, the earlier you start, the better.
+But this is rarely the case.
+Often, it’s when it’s too late that people start investing.

 What Is Investing?

-Investments and portfolio are fancy terms used by investors.
+Investments and portfolios are fancy terms used by investors.

-An investment is an asset you buy with hopes of generating higher returns in the future.
-A portfolio is a group of assets (i.e. bonds, stock, etc.) To build sustainable wealth you’ll have to invest in many assets.
+An investment is an asset you buy to generate higher returns in the future.
+A portfolio is a group of assets (i.e., bonds, stocks, etc.) To build sustainable wealth, you’ll have to invest in many assets.

-Assets include stocks, bonds, and real estate to name a few.
-The most common thing people invest in the stock market.
-This is good but a better investment is yourself.
+The most common thing people invest in is the stock market.
+This is good, but a better investment is yourself.
+Assets include stocks, bonds, and real estate, to name a few.
 Before you dismiss this as cliche advice, hear me out.

-Investing in yourself makes you capable to earn a higher income.
-Essentially, you’re betting in yourself generating a higher return in the future.
+Investing in yourself makes you capable of earning a higher income.
+Essentially, you’re betting on yourself generating a higher return in the future.

 How Do I Start Investing With Little Money?

-You can’t invest little and hope for a great return.
+You can’t invest a little and hope for a great return.

 You need to invest as much as possible to build true wealth.
-But, what if you have little to no money?
-Unfortunately, there’s not much you can do with investing small amounts.
+But what if you have little to no money?

-This can be for several reasons.
-Your income is low or you can’t manage your money.
-First start with what you can control, managing your money.
-Once you’re managing your money well, focus on growing your income.
+First, start with what you can control, managing your money.
+Once you’re working your cash well, focus on growing your income.

-Neither managing your money nor growing your income is easy.
-But, if you master both of these tasks you’ll be a better investor.
+Managing your money and growing your income is challenging.
+But, if you master both of these tasks, you’ll be a better investor.